-2. He is responsible for the entire cargo operation in ports which includes loading, unloading, and cargo planning.
+2. S/He is responsible for the entire cargo operation in ports which includes loading, unloading, and cargo planning.

-3. He is the in-charge for maintenance of cargo gears and cargo carried on board ship.
+3. S/He is the in-charge for maintenance of cargo gears and cargo carried on board ship.

-5. He is responsible for maintenance of ship’s hull and accommodation.
+5. S/He is responsible for the maintenance of the ship’s hull and accommodation.

-7. His duties includes administration task of scheduling and distributing work to deck crew.
+7. The duties include the administration task of scheduling and distributing work to deck crew.

-8. He has to build up the co-ordination with other departments and take part in conflict resolution.
+8. S/He has to build up the co-ordination with other departments and take part in conflict resolution.

-9. He is responsible for garbage management for the deck and accommodation part of the ship.
+9. S/He is responsible for garbage management for the deck and accommodation part of the ship.

-10. He is in charge of the ballast and de-ballasting operation done on board.
+10. S/He is in charge of the ballast and de-ballasting operation done on board.

 12. ISPS code is another responsibility that the chief officer has to look over.

-13. Trainings in all the above regulations and conventions are to be carried out by chief officer as per company policy.
+13. Training in all the above regulations and conventions are to be carried out by the chief officer as per company policy.

-15. He also acts as SSO- ship security officer, responsible for the security of the ship both in port and at sea.
+15. S/He also acts as SSO- ship security officer, responsible for the security of the ship both in port and at sea.

-16. He is the overall safety in charge for the deck crew.
+16. S/He is the overall safety in charge of the deck crew.

-17. He is responsible for the welfare of the crew on board ship.
+17. S/He is responsible for the welfare of the crew on board ship.

-One cannot think about operating a ship without considering the position of chief officer.
-He is a key position on the ship, one who assists master and shore management and helps in training crew and juniors.
+One cannot think about operating a ship without considering the position of the chief officer.
+A Chief Officer is a key position on the ship, one who assists master and shore management and helps in training crew and juniors.

 Disclaimer: The authors’ views expressed in this article do not necessarily reflect the views of Marine Insight.
 Data and charts, if used, in the article have been sourced from available information and have not been authenticated by any statutory authority.
 The author and Marine Insight do not claim it to be accurate nor accept any responsibility for the same.
 The views constitute only the opinions and do not constitute any guidelines or recommendation on any course of action to be followed by the reader.